Tony Holohan pours cold water on Christmas travel hopes

 Dr Holohan explained that advice to the Government from the National Public Health Emergency Team (Nphet), which he chairs, would be based on infection rates in the Republic and in countries connected to it by international travel.

 He added that it was not possible to predict what these would be in several weeks’ time.
-“We are still six weeks out from this,” he pointed out.
+“We are still six weeks out from this,” he said.

-The public health official argued that virus rates would have to be at similarly low levels both in the Republic and internationally to cut the risks he maintained are tied to air travel.
+The public health official said virus rates would have to be at similarly low levels both in the Republic and internationally to cut the risks he maintained were tied to air travel.

 Airlines Aer Lingus and Ryanair are cutting or suspending flights from airports including Cork, Knock and Shannon this month, but hope to restart operations in mid-December ahead of Christmas.